Semigroups for One-Dimensional Schr\"odinger Operators with Multiplicative Gaussian Noise: Main Results

 where $\dd\Xi$ denotes stochastic integration with respect to $\Xi$ interpreted in the pathwise sense of Karandikar \cite{Karandikar} (see Section \ref{Section: Stochastic Integral} for the details of this construction). \end{assumption}

-\begin{remark} Though this is not immediately obvious from the above definition, the pathwise stochastic integral \eqref{Equation: Stochastic Integral} actually coincides with $\xi(f)$ as defined in Definition \ref{Definition: Forms} for every $f\in\mr H^1_V$.
+\begin{remark} Though this is not immediately obvious from the above definition, the pathwise stochastic integral \eqref{Equation: Stochastic Integral} actually coincides with \eqref{Equation: Operator Noise} for every $f\in\mr C^\infty_0$.
 We note, however, that the extension of $\xi$ to $\mr{PC}_c$ need not be linear on all of $\mr{PC}_c$, and thus may not be a Schwartz distribution in the proper sense on that larger domain.
-Our interest in defining the stochastic integral in a pathwise sense is that it allows to construct $\xi$ as a random map from $\mr{PC}_c$ to $\mbb R$ that satisfies the following properties. \begin{enumerate} \item For every realization of $\Xi$, the map $\xi:\mr{PC}_c\to\mbb R$ is measurable (with respect to the uniform topology on $\mr{PC}_c$). \item $f\mapsto\xi(f)$ is a centered Gaussian process on $\mr{PC}_c$ with covariance $\langle \cdot,\cdot\rangle_\ga$. \end{enumerate} We point to Section \ref{Section: Stochastic Integral} for more details. \end{remark}
+Our interest in defining the stochastic integral in a pathwise sense is that it allows to construct $\xi$ as a random map from $\mr{PC}_c$ to $\mbb R$ that satisfies the following properties. \begin{enumerate} \item We can consider the conditional distribution of $\xi\big(L_t(Z)\big)$ given a fixed realization of $\Xi$, assuming independence between $Z$ and $\Xi$. \item $f\mapsto\xi(f)$ is a centered Gaussian process on $\mr{PC}_c$ with covariance $\langle \cdot,\cdot\rangle_\ga$. \end{enumerate} In fact, any other pathwise stochastic integral that is an extension of \eqref{Equation: Operator Noise} and satisfies these two properties leads to the same statement in Theorem \ref{Theorem: Semigroup} below.
+We point to Section \ref{Section: Stochastic Integral} and Appendix \ref{Appendix: Measurable} for the details of the proof that $\xi$ has these two properties, and to Section \ref{Section: Smooth Approximations} for an explanation of why any stochastic integral having these two properties gives rise to our main result. \end{remark}

 \begin{remark} The requirement that $\Xi$ be a continuous process with stationary increments in Assumption \ref{Assumption: SN} is redundant: Firstly, the covariance \eqref{Equation: Xi Covariance} implies that $\Xi(x)-\Xi(y)$ corresponds to $\xi(\mbf 1_{[x,y)})$, which is stationary since the semi-inner-product $\langle\cdot,\cdot\rangle_\ga$ is translation invariant.
 Secondly, if we construct $\Xi$ using abstract existence theorems for Gaussian processes (which is possible since $\langle\cdot,\cdot\rangle_\ga$ is a semi-inner-product), then the assumption \eqref{Equation: gamma to Lp Bounds} implies that $\Xi$ has a continuous version by Kolmogorov's theorem for path continuity (see Section \ref{Section: Examples Outline} for details).
 We nevertheless state these properties as assumptions for clarity. \end{remark}